 Clubs & Activities

 Ambassadors Club: Under the guidance of the Admissions/Marketing Team, students in grades 4 to 8 will represent our school to prospective students and their families throughout the admissions process.
-As an ambassador, these students act as liaisons between the school staff, and current student body, and those considering attending.
+As ambassadors, these students act as liaisons between the school staff, the current student body, and those considering attending.
 Activities include assisting with open houses and other admissions events, hosting a shadow student, being the Wolfie mascot, and reaching out to prospective students.

-Art & Writing Contests: Community organizations sponsoring these contests contact teachers and they in turn make the opportunity available to students.
+Art & Writing Contests: Community organizations sponsoring these contests contact teachers, who in turn make the opportunity available to students.
 St. Joseph students have received awards in both Art and Writing Competitions.

 Battle of the Books Club: Open to current 4th to 8th graders, Battle of the Books encourages a love of reading.
-Students read various books recommended by the Baltimore County Public Library and participate in fun and engaging activities to prepare for a battle in late Spring.
+Students read various books recommended by the Baltimore County Public Library and participate in fun and engaging activities to prepare for a book trivia battle against other schools in late Spring.

-Board Game Club: Open to students in grades 4 & 5.
+Board Game Club: This club is open to students in grades 4 and 5.
 Students will spend about four weeks learning and playing a board game.
 They will discuss different strategies and ways to play each game.
-At the end of the month, a new game will be announced for the next month.
+At the end of each month, a new game will be announced for the next month.
 Students will have the opportunity to pick and choose which months they want to participate based on their schedules and which games they are interested in learning.

 Chess Club: Open to experienced/advanced players in grades 2-8.
 Sign-ups will be on a space-available basis.
 It is recommended that you register with the United States Chess Federation if you would like to compete in any tournaments outside of SJS-Fullerton.
-Beginner students who would like to learn how to play chess will be given an opportunity at recess during Trimester 2.
+Beginner students who want to learn how to play chess will be allowed at recess during Trimester 2.

-Crochet Club: Students who want to spend time knitting and crocheting with other students who enjoy these activities are invited to join the Crochet Club.
+Crochet Club: Students who want to knit and crochet with other students who enjoy these activities are invited to join the Club.
 Students should already know how to crochet.
-Please note that this is not a "learn how to crochet" program.
+This is not a "learn how to crochet" program.
 This club meets once a week during recess.

-Drama Club: We partner with Charm City Players to offer this club to students in grades 1-8.
-The club meets once a week after school from September through January.
-A final performance/show is held in mid-January.
-This is a fee-based activity.
+Drama Club: This fee-based activity is open to students in grades 2-8.
+The club meets once a week after school from October through March, and a final performance/show is held at the end of March.

 Instrumental Music: This program is open to students in grades four through eight.
 All band students take lessons once a week during the school day and have recess or after-school practices depending on their group.
 Parents who want their child to participate in this program sign a contract directly with the Instrumental Music Program of Columbia, MD, which sets all fees.
 Our band has been ranked #1 many times over!